Scanbuy-Inc/dcoupon-public-docs/coupons-api/README.md

 ```
   + Encrypting user's card number:

-userCard must be encrypted using UTF-8 encoding and the HmacSHA256 algorithm.
+userCards must be encrypted using UTF-8 encoding and the HmacSHA256 algorithm.
-The string to sign should be the user card number
+The string to sign should be the list of users cards numbers
 The string must be signed using the client's secret provided by dcoupon.
 The encrypted text must be URL encoded when added in the request